bombasticSlacks/Aspirant/Game/Designing-Armour.md

  When multiple materials are used, one is treated as the primary material and the other as the secondary material.
 The armour's base attributes (Weakness, Resistance, Structure, and Max Skill) are determined by the primary material, while the secondary material represents the increase in complexity and robustness of higher quality gear.

 ## Crafting
-A character looking to craft a specific armour requires relevant training as a [Craftsman](Craftsman), requires 3 size worth of the primary material, and 1 size worth of secondary material where applicable.
+A character looking to craft a specific armour requires relevant training, requires 3 size worth of the primary material, and 1 size worth of secondary material where applicable.
 Other bits, unless narratively relevant, are a negligible portion of the cost.
 Then, the character, as [Production Work](Activities#Production%20Work), may spend a day crafting.
 If they succeed on the [Application](Core/Intelligence#Application) test, the item is created successfully.
 If not, they must try again in the future; however, materials are not lost, just time.

 The difficulty of the test is modified as follows: